I am open to supervising master and PhD students working on Interaction Design and HCI, aligned with the following themes:

 I am also interested in supervising theses dealing with the topic of expanded embodiment and, more specifically, the transference of subjective and bodily experience through sensory tools.

-Topics dealing with design methods and artistic research are also part of my interest.
+Topics dealing with design methods, user-centred design and artistic research are also part of my interests.

 - Eduardo Alvarez Nowak – Designing a Learning Analytics Dashboard for boot camp students.
 KTH Royal Institute of Technology, 2022

 - Rebeca Blanco – Reflections on one’s own body: A study on the understanding of body image in HCI.
 KTH Royal Institute of Technology, 2022.

 - Leonardo Rignanese – Exploring different experience modalities of electronic tennis line calling.
 KTH Royal Institute of Technology and Aalto University, 2022.

 - María Campo Wojtuk – Design of Smart Wearable Button Interactions for Women’s Street Safety in Stockholm.
 Awarded 2022.
 KTH Royal Institute of Technology.
 Awarded 2022.

 - Lin Liu – Applying Focusing to Design Somaesthetic Translations for interpreting Chu Ci.
 Technische Universität Berlin, 2022.